wbf22/file_server/files/ideas.md

 # ideas
-- set up local net scanner to find server
+- either specify network address or figure out how to determine it
 - then set it up at home